 Allie J. Hallmark is an Associate in the Firm's Construction Practice Group.
-Allie represents the Firm’s construction clients in litigation matters such as delay and design defect claims, contract disputes, enforcement of liquidated damages provisions, and mechanics’ liens and bond claims on both private and public projects.
-She also represents clients in labor and employment matters, including wage act and benefits claims.
-Allie advocates for clients in all stages of litigation, whether in private alternative dispute resolution or through discovery and trial in state and federal court.
+Allie represents the firm’s construction clients in litigation matters such as delay and defect claims, contract and change order disputes, as well as mechanics’ liens and bond claims on both private and public projects.
+Her experience with both owners and contractors gives Allie the insight and knowledge to obtain the best results for her clients.
+She also has experience in labor and employment matters, including wage act and benefits claims and employment discrimination cases.
+Allie advocates for clients in all stages of litigation, whether in private alternative dispute resolution, including mediation and arbitration or in state and federal court.

 Allie is the Associate Editor of the Firm's newsletter, Construction in Brief.